-PIN fraud: the risk
+PIN fraud: the risks

-If the cardholder is deemed to have acted with gross negligence with their PIN, it will result in their being liable for the full amount of any unauthorised transaction.
+In the event of fraud, if the cardholder is deemed to have acted with gross negligence with their PIN, it will result in their being liable for the full amount of any unauthorised transaction.

 If, on the other hand, the card has been lost or stolen and fraud is committed before the customer informs their provider or someone else who knows the PIN uses the card, the customer will be liable for up to £50 of the fraud.

 86% of those questioned in a Which? survey said that they would always expect to get their money fully refunded if they were a victim of card fraud: that's not true.

 Banks and card providers are not obliged to refund money to card holders if they can prove that the holder had not kept their PIN secure.

 The PIN is not secure if:

 - it's written on or near the card